 To run a job on the compute nodes you have to submit it to a queue.
-You need to write a small script which details the requirement of the job and the commands to be executed.
+You have to write a small script which details the requirement of the job and the commands to be executed.
 Below we will give examples of such scripts that you can use as a starting point.

-Note that you have to run from the scratch directory, because your home directory is read-only on the compute nodes.
-Since the scratch directory is not backed up, you need to copy essential results to your home directory after.
+You should run from the scratch directory, because your home directory is read-only on the compute nodes.
+Since the scratch directory is not backed up, copy essential results to your home directory after your runs have finished.